JadenSequeira/JadenSequeira.github.io/_portfolio/MultiplexedBeadELISA.md

 collection: portfolio
 ---

-# Multiplexed ELISA on a Bead Assays
-### Developed by Jaden Sequeira

 Microscopy based multiplexed assays are an important tool for comparing stem cell derived beta cells and donor beta cells through their secretion profiles.
 The limited fluorescent range used by microscopes limits multiplexed assays to the detection of 3 to 4 four biomolecules.